Thomas Harding (writer): Career

 Harding was educated at Westminster School in London and then studied anthropology and political science at Corpus Christi College, Cambridge.
 Alfred Alexander is his great-grandfather.
 He is the great-nephew of Hanns Alexander.
-It was only after Alexander's funeral in 2006 that Harding learned of what he had done during the Second World War.
+It was only after Alexander's funeral in 2006 that Harding learned what he had done during the Second World War.

 Harding and his wife were joint CEOs and co-founders of the Oxford Channel, a local television channel operating under a Restricted Service Licence.
 In 2000, the board voted to sell the station and its operating company to Milestone Group.
 The station is no longer operational.

 In December 2006 Harding became co-owner and publisher of the Shepherdstown Observer in West Virginia.
 In 2010 the newspaper won a Freedom of Information Act case before the West Virginia Supreme Court, which resulted in referendum petitions being released to it.
 While in the US, he helped develop the American Conservation Film Festival (ACFF), in partnership with the National Conservation Training Center.

 In 2010 he convinced John Doyle, a delegate in the West Virginia House of Delegates, of the need for a state law protecting reporters' privilege not to reveal their sources; the reporters' shield bill sponsored by Doyle was passed by the West Virginia House and Senate in March 2011.
 In March 2011 he sold his interest in the paper.

 His book Hanns and Rudolf: The German Jew and the Hunt for the Kommandant of Auschwitz was released in 2013.
+It won the Jewish Quarterly-Wingate Prize.